SAP-samples/btp-setup-automator/README.md

 - Setup of your SAP BTP account
 - Entitlement of services
 - Subscriptions to applications and creation of service instances with service keys
-- Addition of administrator users to global account and subaccounts
+- Addition of administrator users to global account and sub accounts
 - Setup of roles and role collections, assignment of roles collections to users
 - Deployment of complete applications
 - Unrolling created setup